Nabanita315/Face-Intelligence-Tasks/README.md

     ```
 5. The default dataset paths (`./train`, `./val`) will work as long as you run the notebook from inside the `Task_A` folder.
 6. The "train_dir" and "val_dir" contains training data directory path and validation data directory path respectively.
-7. For evaluating on a new dataset, change the path of "test_dir" with your data directory path.
+7. For evaluating on a new dataset, change the path of "**test_dir**" with your data directory path.

 ---